 Teaching tends to be done in small groups and is often discussion-based.
 Lessons on Greek and Roman art and material culture involve learning new skills of observation and analysis and applying them within a historical narrative of change and development.
-Class discussion and debate is a huge part of studying classical civilisation, and forms an enjoyable aspect of the course.
+Class discussion and debate is a huge part of studying Classical Civilisation, and forms an enjoyable aspect of the course.

-In Year 12, students study the Greek religion module and the first half of the world of the hero module.
-In Year 13, students study the Greek art module and the second half of the world of the hero module.
+In Year 12, students study the Greek Art module and the first half of the World of the Hero module.
+In Year 13, students study the Greek Religion module and the second half of the Hero module.